Skip to main content

 Get Directions - Allequash Lake Campsites

 There are five sites on four different lakes, Prong Lake, Smith Lake, Oberlin Lake and Bittersweet Lake, which are referred to as the "Bittersweet Wild Lakes Area."
-The largest of the four, Bittersweet, is found northeast of Minocqua, north of Highway 70.
+The lakes are found northeast of Minocqua, north of Highway 70.
 Use caution, the road to the boat launch parking lot is rough and a four-wheel-drive vehicle is recommended.

 The "Sunken Rowboat" site is on Prong Lake.
-"Big Rock" and "Trappers Cabin" sites are on Bittersweet Lake.
-"Loon Song" is on Smith Lake and "Sunset Point" is on Oberlin Lake.
+The "Big Rock" and "Trapper's Cabin" sites are on Bittersweet Lake.
+The "Loon Song" site is on Smith Lake, and the "Sunset Point" site is on Oberlin Lake.
 Each site has a picnic table and a fire ring.
+An open-air toilet is located nearby.

 GPS coordinates